TheVincinator/ai-recipes-app/README.md

 ### 🖥️ Frontend Features

-* Built on Kotlin with Jetpack Compose
+* Built on React using TailwindCSS
-* OkHttp client with coroutines for fetching
+* Newly designed UI for improved user experience
-* Interactable chips with unique images and loading animations
+* Search for ingredients and filter based on custom needs
-* NavWrapper controls the program flow
+* Save recipes to local device and have the ability to rename them in app

 ### 🖼️ Ingredient Icon Generator